Three men arrested after shooting that injured ATF agent at Triple S Food Mart

 BATON ROUGE - A shootout with law enforcement Tuesday at Triple S Food Mart that injured two people - one of them an ATF agent - resulted in three arrests, federal authorities said Wednesday.

-Torion Bobbs, 20, and Cordell Sims, 19, were booked with assault on a federal officer and robbery; Caylup Anderson, 18, was booked with robbery as well as aiding and abetting.
+Torion Bobb, 20, and Cordell Sims, 19, were booked with assault on a federal officer and robbery; Caylup Anderson, 18, was booked with robbery as well as aiding and abetting.

 Officials said ATF agents arranged the purchase of a firearm equipped with a machine gun conversion device from Anderson and Sims for $900.
 The deal happened near Triple S on North Foster Drive near Fairfields Avenue.
 The men left, and returned a short time later with Bobb, according to court records.